Order-isomorphic Morass-definable $\eta_1$-orderings: Ultrapowers of over

-By Theorem \ref{thm4.7}, in order to prove that an ultrapower of $\R$, $\romu$, is order-isomorphic with a gap-2 morass-definable $\eta_1$-ordering, it sufficient to prove that $\romu$ is gap-2 morass-definable.
+By Theorem \ref{thm5.3}, in order to prove that an ultrapower of $\R$, $\romu$, is order-isomorphic with a gap-2 morass-definable $\eta_1$-ordering, it sufficient to prove that $\romu$ is gap-2 morass-definable.
 We show that this is so, provided that $U$ is a standard non-principal ultrafilter.
-We adapt the definition of standard ultrafilter (Definition 6.14 [\ref{Dumas}]) to a simplified gap-2 morass. \begin{definition}(Standard Term for a subset of $\omega$) A standard term for a subset of $\omega$ is a term $x\in M^P$, such that for each $(\tau, p) \in x$, $\tau$ is a canonical term in $M^P$ for a natural number. \end{definition} \begin{definition}(Standard Term for an Ultrafilter) Let $\lambda \leq \omega_3$ and $U\in M^{P({\lambda})}$ be a morass-closed set of standard terms for subsets of $\omega$ (below $\lambda$) such that for all $\alpha \leq \lambda$, $U\cap M^{P(\alpha)}$ is forced to be an ultrafilter in all $P(\alpha)$-generic extensions for $M$.
+We adapt the definition of standard ultrafilter (Definition 6.14 [\ref{Dumas}]) to a simplified gap-2 morass. \begin{definition}(Standard Term for a subset of $\omega$) A standard term for a subset of $\omega$ is a term $x\in M^P$, such that for each $(\tau, p) \in x$, $\tau$ is a canonical term in $M^P$ for a natural number. \end{definition} \begin{definition}(Standard Term for an Ultrafilter) Let $\lambda \leq \omega_3$ and $U\in M^{P({\lambda})}$ be a morass-commutative and embedding-commutative set of standard terms for subsets of $\omega$ (below $\lambda$) such that for all $S\subseteq \lambda$, $U\cap M^{P(S)}$ is forced to be an ultrafilter in all $P(S)$-generic extensions for $M$.
 Then $U$ is a standard term for an ultrafilter below $\lambda$. \end{definition} If $U$ is a standard term for an ultrafilter below $\omega_3$, we say it is a standard ultrafilter. \begin{definition}(Complete Standard Term for an Ultrafilter) Let $U$ be a standard term for an ultrafilter below $\lambda$. $U$ is complete provided that for every standard term for a subset of $\omega$, $u\in M^{P(\lambda)}$, $u\in U$ iff $\forces u\in U$. \end{definition} That is, below $\lambda$, every standard term for a subset of $\omega$ that is forced to be in $U$, is a member of $U$.
 Every standard term for an ultrafilter has a complete extension.
 Let $U$ be a complete standard term for an ultrafilter and $u$ be a standard term for a subset of $\omega$.
 There is a standard term for a subset of $\omega$ that decides the membership of $u$ in $U$ in all $P(\lambda)$-generic extensions.
 Since $U$ is forced to be an ultrafilter, $\{ p\in P(\lambda) \mid p\forces u\in U \vee p\forces u\nin U\}$ is dense in $P(\lambda)$.
 We consider $u$ as a term for a binary sequence.
 In this sense, $p\forces n\in u$ iff $p\forces u_n=1$.
 It is clear that there is a standard term for a binary sequence, $v$, such that $p\forces u_n=1$ iff $p\forces v_n=0$.
 Let $d(u)$ be the standard term for a subset of $\omega$ so that it is forced that $d(u)=u$ if $p\forces u\in U$ and $d(u)=v$ if $p\forces u\nin U$.
-Then it is forced in all generic extensions that $d(u)\in U$. \begin{theorem} Let $\kappa$ be regular, $M$ be a c.t.m. of $ZFC$ and $P$ be the poset adding generic reals indexed by $\kappa^{++}$.
-Assume $\gaptwo$ is a simplified $(\kappa,2)$-morass in $M$.
-Let $\bar{U}$ be a standard ultrafilter that is morass-commutative beneath $\kappa$ with respect to $\gapone$, and $U$ be the gap-2 continuation of $\bar{U}$.
-Then $U$ is a standard gap-2 morass-commutative and morass-commutative ultrafilter. \end{theorem} Proof: Let $\kappa$, $M$, $P$, $\gaptwo$, $\bar{U}$ and $U$ satisfy the hypotheses of the Theorem.
-We claim that in any generic extension of $M$, $U$ is closed under finite intersections, has f.i.p. and is closed under supersets.
+Then it is forced in all generic extensions that $d(u)\in U$.